fuz_css

 Style variables, or just "variables" in fuz_css, are CSS custom properties that can be grouped into a theme.
 Each variable can have values for light and/or dark color-schemes.
 They're design tokens with an API.

-The goal of the variables system is to provide runtime theming that's efficient and ergnomic for both developers and end-users.
+The goal of the variables system is to provide runtime theming that's efficient and ergonomic for both developers and end-users.
 Variables can be composed in multiple ways:

 • by CSS classes, both utility and component

-• by other variables, both in calculations and to add useful semantics (e.g. button_fill_hover defaults to fg_2 but can be themed independently)
+• by other variables, both in calculations and to add useful semantics (e.g. button_fill_hover uses shade_50 but can be themed independently)

 • in JS like the Svelte components in fuz_ui